neuromorph/better-osd/README.md

 # Custom OSD (GNOME 4X Extension)

 A GNOME Shell extension allowing the user to set the position, orientation, size, color, shadow, transparency and delay of the OSD pop-ups.
-It can also display % level value for OSDs with levels like Volume/Brightness etc. You can choose to display OSD on Primary/ External or both monitors.
+It can also display % level value for OSDs with levels like Volume/Brightness etc. You can choose to display the OSD on Primary/ External or both the monitors and select what components to show.
 In summary, fully transform the OSD pop-ups to match your theme and liking!

 ## Installation